-The program will provide training that will give entry-level qualifications for opportunities in addiction counseling field, eligibility to apply for state licensure in PA (Licensed Professional Counselor), and professional certifications (Certified Advanced Alcohol and Drug Counselor).
+Licensure: Eligibility to apply for state licensure in PA (Licensed Professional Counselor) and professional certification (Certified Advanced Alcohol and Drug Counselor)

-The Master of Arts in Addiction Counseling program is focused on preparing Christian students to understand the multifactorial causes and research-based treatments for various issues in the context of addiction counseling, treatment, and prevention programs, as well as in a more broad mental health counseling context.
+Program Mission Statement: The Master of Arts in Addiction Counseling program is focused on preparing Christian students to understand the multifactorial causes and research-based treatments for various issues in the context of addiction counseling, treatment, and prevention programs, as well as in a more broad mental health counseling context.
 The curriculum of this program is centered on biblical truth using the Integrated Psychotherapy Model that combines faith-based methods of recovery with research-driven counseling methods.
-Fully acknowledging God as our everpresent help in time of trouble, this program will embark students on their missional career by thoroughly equipping them with practical and scholarly professional skills to serve within the local church, para-church organizations, counseling organizations, hospitals, prisons, retirement centers, and a variety of human service settings.
+Fully acknowledging God as our ever-present help in time of trouble, this program will embark students on their missional career by thoroughly equipping them with practical and scholarly professional skills to serve within the local church, para-church organizations, counseling organizations, hospitals, prisons, retirement centers, and a variety of human service settings.